RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 Running the Model
 -----------------

-As we discussed at the beginning of the chapter,
+As we discussed at the beginning of the chapter, the other input to RAT is a controls object, which describes the data analysis operation to use and any relevant settings such as algorithm hyperparameters, parallelism, and display settings.
 More detail on the controls object is available at :ref:`controlsInfo`, but for this demo we will just make an instance of the controls object: